Jaylen Bland: Professional career

 Bland signed with the Sudbury Five in November 2018.
 In the 2018–19 season, Bland finished ninth in NBL Canada in scoring with 18.8 points per game in addition to 5.9 rebounds and 2.3 assists per game.
 He earned player of the week honors on November 18, 2018.
 He was named league newcomer of the year.
 Bland joined the Fraser Valley Bandits of the Canadian Elite Basketball League after the season.
 He was released by the Bandits on May 23.
 On November 4, he re-signed with the Five.
 Bland averaged 24.2 points, 6.0 rebounds, and 4.0 assists per game.
 He was named to the Second Team All-NBL Canada.

 Wisconsin Herd (2021–2022)

 Bland was selected with the ninth pick of the third round of the 2021 NBA G League draft by the Wisconsin Herd.
 On February 12, 2022, Bland was waived by the Wisconsin Herd.

+In December 2023, Bland joined Tenuun Olziy Metal in Mongolia.
+He led the team to an appearance in the finals, where they lost to Khasin Khuleguud.

+In November 2024, Bland joined the ABC Fighters of Ivory Coast in the 2025 BAL qualification games.